Skip to main content

 sudo apt-get install bee

-You should see the following output to your terminal after a successful install:
+You should see the following output to your terminal after a successful install (your default 'Config' location will vary depending on your operating system):

 Reading package lists...
 Done